open-rmf/crossflow/handbook/src/spawn_a_service.md

 ### What is a service?

-At its most distilled essence, a service is something that can take an input message (request) and produce an output message (response):
+In its most distilled essence, a service is something that can take an input message (request) and produce an output message (response):

 ![apple-pie-service](./assets/figures/service.svg)

 Each [service][Service] expresses its request and response types as generic parameters in the [`Service`][Service] struct.
 These `Request` and `Response` parameters can be
-***any*** data structures, as long as they can be passed between threads.
+***any*** data structures that can be passed between threads.

 > [!TIP]
 > We mean "data structures" in the broadest possible sense, not only "plain data".